whyscream/clubplugin/README.md

 - **Libraries API (2.x)**: this module integrates the files from the download link into the plugin.
-- **jQuery Update**: this module allows you to change the used jQuery version within Drupal: 1.7 is needed.
+- **jQuery Update**: this module allows you to change the used jQuery version within Drupal: the jQuery version in Drupal 7 (v1.4) is too old to make all features in the Onsweb plugin work.

 Bugs, issues, questions